 Reducing the Compliance Burden With Alessa

 Technology plays a crucial role in supporting SDN list compliance and sanctions compliance more broadly.
 While OFAC provides tools for checking who is on the list, they are cumbersome and time-consuming to use manually.
+For additional information, view our overview of all OFAC sanctions lists.

 In contrast, Alessa’s integrated Watchlist and Sanctions Screening solution can automatically carry out real-time, periodic, and event-based screening of a wide range of global and U.S. sanctions lists.
 Additionally, our Workflow and Case Management modules simplify sanctions investigations, enabling our users to quickly, efficiently, and cost-effectively manage sanctions compliance processes.
 Our various modules can operate as stand-alone solutions or can be integrated into our holistic AML compliance solution to provide a complete view and understanding of risk in your organization.